Walmart says it plans to raise prices despite lower U.S. tariffs

 Walmart on Thursday warned that even softer tariffs on China could soon force the company to raise prices on certain items.

-The world's largest retailer said President Trump's wide-ranging levies on U.S. trade partners are impeding its ability to keep prices low.
+The world's largest retailer said President Trump's wide-ranging levies on U.S. trade partners are impeding its ability to keep prices low for its customers.

-"We can control what we can control," Walmart CEO Doug McMillon said during an earnings call on Thursday.
+"We can control what we can control," Walmart CEO Doug McMillon said on the company's first quarter earnings call Thursday.
 "Even at the reduced levels, the higher tariffs will result in higher prices," he added.

 The price hikes will go into effect later this month.
-Walmart, a bellwether for consumer spending, joins other larger retailers to warn they are likely to raise prices as tariffs drive up their costs.
+Walmart, a bellwether for consumer spending, joins other larger retailers in warning that they are likely to raise prices as tariffs drive up their costs.

 Rising cost pressures for retailers